devp/project-tak-tourney-adhoc/ROADMAP.md

    - when creating a seek for the tournament, there should be an interface where the player selects the game to play and sets up a seek with the parameter

+4. generating permanent endpoints (maintaining a historical record)

+   - generating static HTML after the tournament is over?